 About Dmitri Kosenkov

 Please find my curriculum vitae and contact information.
 My research is focused on the understanding of fundamental molecular interactions in complex biological systems for future applications in chemistry and medicine.
 I enjoy teaching general, physical, and computational chemistry courses.

-Informal BiographyIn 1999, I graduated from the Physical and Mathematical Lyceum (also known as FIZMAT) of the National Taras Shevchenko University in Kyiv, Ukraine.
-During my middle and high school years I actively participated and won many olympiads in Biology, Physiology, and Physics.
+Informal BiographyIn 1999, I graduated from the Physical and Mathematical Lyceum (FizMat) of the National Taras Shevchenko University in Kyiv, Ukraine.
+During my middle and high school years I participated in many Olympiads in Biology, Physiology, and Physics.
 I received B.S.
-(2003) and M.S. degrees in Physics with concentration in Radiophysics and Electronics) from Taras Shevchenko University where I have completed my coursework in the departments of Medical and Quantum Radiophysics.
+(2003) and M.S.
+(2005) degrees in Physics (Radiophysics and Electronics) from Taras Shevchenko University where I have completed my coursework in the departments of Medical and Quantum Radiophysics.
 However, I was always inserted in application of physical principles to explain biological and chemical phenomena.

 Alma Mater: National Taras Shevchenko University of Kyiv, Ukraine

 I am graceful to my first teacher in physics Vadim Pustovoit and my first scientific advisors: Prof. Yuri Gorgo at Taras Shevchenko University and Prof. Galina Dovbeshko at the Institute of Physics where I worked as undergraduate researcher.